 A duet acting script is one that narrates a single ten-minute scene between two actors and involves nothing but dialogue alone.

-Such scripts are suited for those who have just stepped into the domain of acting because they offer a great opportunity of familiarizing yourself with shooting and the camera.
+Such scripts are suited for those who have just stepped into the domain of acting because they offer a great opportunity of familiarizing themselves with shooting and the camera.

 - Work on a Storyboard